 TROPHY AND AWARD

 - The winning team will receive a permanent plaque for their school and will possess the traveling NACSM QUIZ BOWL TROPHY CUP for 1 year.

 - The winning team may be sponsored by the Northland Regional Chapter to represent the region at the National ACSM Quiz Bowl.
-If the National ACSM holds the competition, then Northland Chapter will make a substantial contribution towards lodging and travel involved in having the winning Northland Quiz Bowl team representing the chapter at the National event.
+If the National ACSM holds the competition, then Northland Chapter will assist lodging and travel costs involved in having the winning Northland Quiz Bowl team representing the chapter at the National event.
 There may be additional expenses to participants and to schools of the team for meals and incidentals.

 - Team must be entered by an email that is sent to email@example.com .
 The email has to be received by NACSM Student Activities Director Dr. Brad Bowser no later than 11:59:59pm on Monday October 1, 2018.

-- The faculty sponsor must send an entry form with all information required on the 2018 Entry Form which should be downloaded from this site.
-(Form will be available later this year).
+- The faculty sponsor must send an entry form with all information required on the 2018 Entry Form which should be downloaded here: Quiz Bowl Fillable entry form